SudoBlank/HENG/CONTRIBUTING.md

 # Contributing
+This is a solo project made by SudoBlank on github.

 Thanks for your interest in contributing to this toy language project!
 The repository is simple, but the following guidelines will keep contributions smooth.